 17. The Blue Period (ブルーピリオド) — 2017

-Japan is a master of animation, and this beautiful anime shows the intricate symbols and meaning that art can convey.
+Japan is a master of animation, and this beautiful anime shows the intricate symbols and meanings that art can convey.

-It is very inspiring as the main character starts a new passion from scratch and with almost no skills for it.
+It is inspiring, as the main character starts a new passion from scratch with almost no skills.

-It deals with teenagers’ feelings and hardships while graduating from school into adulthood.
+It deals with teenagers’ feelings and hardships as they transition from school to adulthood.
 The show is picturesque and inspiring, with many values you can appreciate.

 The language is introductory and easy to understand, which makes it a perfect show for all the young adults and art lovers among you.